-The first purpose is to provide a set of guidelines that help decide whether a task is suitable for the International Olympiad in Informatics (IOI).
-Based on this document, the International Scientific Committee (ISC) evaluates the task proposals when selecting the competition tasks.

-The second and closely related purpose is to help the organizers of national olympiads prepare their students for the IOI.
+- It specifies a small set of required prerequisite knowledge.
+Below, this is given in the category "Included, unlimited" and to some extent also in "Included, to be clarified". - It serves as a set of guidelines that help decide whether a task is suitable for the International Olympiad in Informatics (IOI).
+Based on this document, the International Scientific Committee (ISC) evaluates the task proposals when selecting the competition tasks. - As a consequence of the previous item, another purpose of the Syllabus is to help the organizers of national olympiads prepare their students for the IOI.

 The Syllabus aims to achieve these goals by providing a classification of topics and concepts from mathematics and computer science.
-In particular, some of the easy topics are classified as included; and on the other end, some hard topics and some unrelated topics are explicitly excluded.
 More precisely, this Syllabus classifies each topic into one of five categories:

-$\heartsuit$ Included, unlimited
+♡ Included, unlimited